1046prt/universityxportal/README.md

 ---

 **Note**: This is a frontend demonstration project.
-For production use, backend integration and proper security measures should be implemented.
+For production use, backend integration and proper security measures should be implemented in upcoming time.